 “Experience.” she said.
 She explained that she didn’t trust researchers or their studies, and that experience and good common sense were enough for her.
-The idea that people have biases is (in her opinion) a liberal political tool, and she has enough good common sense not to believe in them because her own experience clearly shows her she doesn’t have any.
+The idea that people have biases is—in her opinion—nothing but a liberal political tool, and she has enough good common sense not to believe in them because her own experience clearly shows her she doesn’t have any.
 (Biases, I think she meant.
 Not common sense).

 That’s when (after opening and closing my mouth a couple of times and probably looking a bit fish-like doing so) I mumbled something about needing to refill my drink and wandered off.

 Which brings me back to my latest favorite book again.